 - Longer working hours and many additional business management responsibilities

-- Long-term commitments generally required in various aspects of operation
+- Long-term commitments are generally required in various aspects of the operation

 - Increased tax reporting and licensure

 - No employer-provided benefits (similar benefits may be acquired by and for the owner)